 This fun science activity will be a favorite with preschoolers and older kids will love it, too!

 Kids will want to repeat this, so make sure you have a lot of supplies on hand!
+You can also learn what is a chemical reaction for kids to complete your chemistry lesson plan.

 Don’t forget to get our set of FREE Easter STEM challenge cards, below!